TonyBraxton/course_registration_management/README.md

 -The Razor Page model (coursesModel.cshtml.cs) handles form submission logic via OnPost() and renders data using OnGet().

 -IsString() is a custom utility to ensure that course names only contain letters.
-(Note: This project was my fullstack playground.
+(Note: This project was my first razor page project and more of a fullstack playground.
 As a result there is a strong emphasis on error handling directed towards user's inputs.
 There's certainly alot of error checking implemented because sometimes the html forms are not always doing what they are suppose to.
 So i was fighting to provide different layers of error handling on backend as well.
 I love when it's userfriendly as i feel it could save the user time on their daily activity on your product and save them from unecessary stress.
-If this could help you for a related project feel free to clone and update to your liking. it would obviously be advisable to put let focus on user input if you are dealing with a larger or more complex database)
+If this could help you for a related project feel free to clone and update to your liking. it would obviously be advisable to put let focus on user input if you are dealing with a larger or more complex database or rather implement it with javascript directly in your .cshtml page)

 -Primary keys (like CourseID) are not allowed to be modified directly once created.